Ultimate Spider-Man (2024): "Family Business" (#13–18)

+"One Last Day" (#19–24)

-After having been put into a difficult choice by Kingpin in a flashback, Richard unwittingly lets the Picotech suit take over as it assumes a Venom-like appearance and attacks Kingpin's allies.
+After having been put into a difficult choice by Kingpin in a flashback, Richard unwittingly lets the Picotech suit take over as it attacks Kingpin's allies.
 Kingpin escapes, but Felicia persuades the Picotech suit to spare her father.
 Back in the present, Richard mentions to Felicia that he had been grounded for both helping Felicia and what had happened.
-Meanwhile, Kingpin is waiting for Kraven the Hunter to show up as Mister Negative questioned everyone at his estate and mentioned what Mysterio did to one of his operations, Mole Man claimed that Kraven the Hunter was holed up in a peaceful part of the world somewhere, and James Wesley assumes that he is working with Mysterio.
-As Kingpin states that they'll figure out what happened with Kraven the Hunter later, Walter Hardy asks about the monster.
-Kingpin mentions what had happened when they met Spider-Man's son and that they'll keep Felicia at arm's length for a while.
+Meanwhile, Kingpin is waiting for Kraven to show up as Mister Negative questioned everyone at his estate and mentioned what Mysterio did to one of his operations, Mole Man claimed that Kraven was holed up in a peaceful part of the world somewhere, and James Wesley assumes that he is working with Mysterio.
+As Kingpin states that they will figure out what happened with Kraven later, Walter Hardy asks about the monster.
+Kingpin mentions what had happened when they met Spider-Man's son and that they will keep Felicia at arm's length for a while.
 Unbeknownst to them, Wesley has planted a bug so that Green Goblin and Mysterio can listen in.
-Mole Man and his Moloids later raid the Parker apartment and fall into a trap by Spider-Man.
+Mole Man later raids the Parker apartment and falls into a trap by Spider-Man.
 Mole Man informs Spider-Man that Kingpin and his followers are coming for him while mentioning that someone powerful can help him end this.
 After Peter and Mary Jane scold Richard for leaving the house, she wants Peter to tell her everything about Harry and Gwen.

-Peter Parker and Mary Jane Watson meet Harry Osborn and Gwen Stacy at a restaurant where Harry had a new staff tending to them as he didn't want anyone to find out that he faked his death.
+Peter Parker and Mary Jane Watson meet Harry Osborn and Gwen Stacy at a restaurant, where Harry had a new staff tending to them as he didn't want anyone to find out that he faked his death.
 Meanwhile, Uncle Ben is helping Anna Watson babysit Richard and May.
 Peter and Mary Jane learn how Gwen helped Harry fake his death.
 Richard tells Uncle Ben about his encounter with Felicia Hardy and Kingpin.
 Mary Jone notes that their children will be at risk if Kingpin's forces come for them.
 After Richard and May are in their beds, Ben and Anna are visited by J. Jonah Jameson and Madeline Watson as Madeline says goodbye to Jameson.
 While in the restroom, Mary Jane learns about how each of the Mysterio share an amulet.
 When Mary Jane asks Gwen when she gets her amulet back, she says that it will be in 11 days.
 Mary Jane knocks her out and rejoins Peter and Harry stating that Gwen will get somebody killed one day.
-Meanwhile, Mister Negative polishes his sword.